11 Easy Recipes With Foods to Boost Your Moods

 Since studies suggest that 8 to 10 servings of fruits and vegetables per day can uplift mood, you may wonder how you can possibly get enough variety.
 This delicious salad has the best of both worlds with plenty of tasty fruit mixed with broccoli for the vegetable.
 Yes, the dish is more weighted toward the fruit end of the produce requirement; but children and husbands, alike, find it delectably delicious!
 Check out this summer salad recipe.

 No boring fruit presentation here!
+It’s our go-to July 4th tradition.
 And, it couldn’t be easier.
-Start with watermelon wedges, sprinkle with crumbled goat cheese, and add sprigs of fresh mint.
+Start with watermelon chunks, sprinkle with crumbled feta or goat cheese, fresh blueberries, and add a sprig of fresh mint to top it off.
 Dressed up and pretty enough for a party!
 Obviously, quick and easy with no recipe needed.
 Definitely a favorite!

 Just watching this video, below, and the balancing act for this crudités platter can “cheer up the sad and make someone feel glad.”
 So, it’s a good one to share with your family and friends.
 And though, you can “try this at home”… probably best to take it at a slower pace!